FOREX-Dollar extends recent gains, focus shifts to EU summit

 Currency speculators were less optimistic about the sustainability of the dollar’s rally.

-A visit to Athens on Monday by officials from Greece’s “troika” of lenders - the European Union, European Central Bank and International Monetary Fund - has been canceled because Greece’s new prime minister and incoming finance minister have both been taken ill.
+A visit to Athens on Monday by officials from Greece’s “troika” of lenders - the European Union, European Central Bank and International Monetary Fund has been canceled as Greece’s new prime minister and incoming finance minister have both been taken ill.